Doug Jones (international arbitrator)

-Douglas Samuel Jones, (born 3 October 1949) is an independent international arbitrator based in London, Sydney and Toronto.
-He is a door tenant at Atkin Chambers, London, a member of Sydney Arbitration Chambers, and a member of Toronto Arbitration Chambers in Toronto, Canada.
-He serves as an International Judge of the Singapore International Commercial Court.
+Douglas Samuel Jones, (born 3 October 1949) is an independent international arbitrator based in London, Sydney, and Toronto.
+He is a door tenant at Atkin Chambers, London, a member of Sydney Arbitration Chambers, and a member of Toronto Arbitration Chambers.
+He has served as an International Judge of the Singapore International Commercial Court since 2019.

 Early life and education

-Born in 1949, Jones was educated at Normanhurst Boys' High School, Southport State High School and the University of Queensland in Australia.
+Born in 1949, Jones was educated at Normanhurst Boys' High School, Southport State High School, and the University of Queensland in Australia.
 He graduated from the University of Queensland with a combined Bachelor of Arts and Bachelor of Laws degree in 1974, followed by a Master of Laws in 1977.

 Career

-Jones began his legal career in 1969 in Brisbane as an articled clerk at Morris Fletcher & Cross, (which later became part of MinterEllison).
-In 1976 he was appointed a partner of Morris Fletcher & Cross and head of its National Construction & Engineering group, a position that he continued to hold when he left Brisbane in 1989 to set up the firm's Sydney office.
+Jones began his legal career in 1969 in Brisbane as an articled clerk at Morris Fletcher & Cross, which later became part of MinterEllison.
+In 1976, he was appointed a partner of Morris Fletcher & Cross and head of its National Construction & Engineering group, a position that he continued to hold when he left Brisbane in 1989 to set up the firm's Sydney office.

 In 1993, Jones joined the Sydney office of Clayton Utz as a partner and national head of the firm's Construction group.
-In 1995 he became head of International Arbitration and Private International Law group, and in 2000 became head of the firm's National Major Projects group.
-He has previously been a member of the Clayton Utz Board (2002–2006), and served as a partner until 2014, when he retired to become a full time international arbitrator.
-He served as a part time consultant to Clayton Utz from 2015 to 2019 until establishing independent chambers in Sydney in 2019.
+In 1995, he became head of the International Arbitration and Private International Law group, and in 2000, he became head of the firm's National Major Projects group.
+He was a member of the Clayton Utz Board from 2002 to 2006, and served as a partner until 2014, when he retired to become a full-time international arbitrator.
+He served as a part-time consultant to Clayton Utz from 2015 to 2019 until establishing independent chambers in Sydney in 2019.

 Jones has held appointments to a number of professional bodies.
-Among others, he is: Immediate Past President of the International Academy of Construction Lawyers (2018–2020), Past President of the Australian Centre for International Commercial Arbitration (ACICA) (2008–2014); Companion, Chartered Arbitrator, and Past President of the Chartered Institute of Arbitrators (CIArb) (2011); Fellow of both the Resolution Institute (formerly The Institute of Arbitrators and Mediators Australia) and the Arbitrators and Mediators Institute of New Zealand (AMINZ); and Past President of the Dispute Resolution Board Australasia Inc (DRBA).
-Jones also holds professorial appointments at the Queen Mary University of London and the University of Melbourne.
+Among others, he is: Past President of the International Academy of Construction Lawyers (2018–2020); Past President of the Australian Centre for International Commercial Arbitration (ACICA) (2008–2014); Companion, Chartered Arbitrator, and Past President of the Chartered Institute of Arbitrators (CIArb) (2011); Fellow of both the Resolution Institute (formerly The Institute of Arbitrators and Mediators Australia) and the Arbitrators and Mediators Institute of New Zealand (AMINZ); and Past President of the Dispute Resolution Board Australasia Inc (DRBA).
+Jones also holds professorial appointments at Queen Mary University of London and the University of Melbourne.